hatedabamboo/notes.hatedabamboo.me/docs/posts/kubernetes-to-rds-secure-connections-via-iam-roles-without-passwords.md

   namespace: rds-app
 ```

-Keep in mind that name of the service account and namespace should be exactly the same as in the previous step, otherwise the pod identity won't be able to assume the role.
+Keep in mind that the name of the service account and namespace should match exactly what was used in the previous step; otherwise, the pod identity won’t be able to assume the role.

-Now  for the actual workload.
+Now, for the actual workload.

 This can be a simple `awscli` + `psql` connection test, or a full-scale application, for example written in Python.
-I will go with the second approach, since it's more interesting and handles necessary authorization and authentication steps in one application.
+I’ll go with the second approach, since it’s more interesting and handles the necessary authorization and authentication steps in a single application.

-For the python app we can create a simple pod:
+For the Python app, we can create a simple pod:

 ```yaml
 apiVersion: v1